 Charitable contributions are only deductible as an itemized deduction.
+The overall limitation for charitable contributions to qualified charitable organizations is 60% of adjusted gross income.

 Taxpayers must substantiate all charitable contributions, including cash, with contemporaneous, written acknowledgement from the donee organization or in the form of a bank record.
 Also, if you make a quid pro quo donation in excess of \$75, you should receive a statement from the charitable organization identifying the deductible portion.